APAC Mutual Recognition Arrangement (MRA)

 - Person certification – ISO/IEC 17024 – IPC

 - Product certification – ISO/IEC 17065 – GlobalGAP

 - Testing ISO/IEC 17025

 A re-evaluation of each APAC MRA signatory is done at a maximum of 4-yearly intervals by a team of trained APAC peer-evaluators.

 Obligations of APAC MRA signatories include:

-- Recognition, within its own scope of recognition the accreditation of a conformity assessment body by other signatories as being equivalent to an accreditation by its own organisation.
+- Recognition, within its own scope of recognition the accreditation of a conformity assessment body by other signatories as being equivalent to an accreditation by its own organization.

 - Acceptance, for its own purposes, of conformity assessment results that come from conformity assessment bodies accredited by other signatories on the same basis as it accepts conformity assessment results issued by its own accredited conformity assessment bodies.

-- Recommending and promoting the acceptance by users of results issued by organisations accredited by other signatories in its economy of accredited conformity assessment
+- Recommending and promoting the acceptance by users of results issued by organizations accredited by other signatories in its economy of accredited conformity assessment